MattB2004/College-Coding/README.md

-# College-Coding
+# University of Connecticut
-University of Connecticut -- Bachelor  in Computer Science and Engineering (CSE)
+Bachelor  in Computer Science and Engineering (CSE)